 Community water fluoridation is the adjustment of fluoride to drinking water to reach a level that can help reduce tooth decay.
 Dental caries are a major public health issue affecting 90% of Australian adults at some point of their lives.2 In Queensland alone, half of children aged 4 – 15 experience decay in their primary teeth.3

-Research shows that water fluoridation helps prevent tooth decay in three ways: helps teeth become more resistant to decay, helps get rid of decay early before it becomes more permanent, and helps stop bacteria in the mouth producing acid.4 The benefit of a small amount of fluoride being added to our drinking water is that teeth are exposed numerous times a day, every day, to prevent decay over a lifetime.4 If a person stops drinking fluoridated water, their teeth are no longer protected from this source, and are at a higher risk of decay.4
+Research shows that water fluoridation helps prevent tooth decay in three ways: helps teeth become more resistant to decay, helps get rid of decay early before it becomes more permanent, and helps stop bacteria in the mouth producing acid.4 The benefit of a small amount of fluoride being added to our drinking water is that teeth are exposed numerous times a day, every day, to prevent decay over a lifetime.4 If a person stops drinking fluoridated water, their teeth are no longer protected from this source, and are at a higher risk of decay and mouth cancer.4

 Recent studies show that regardless of one’s socioeconomic status, geographical location or age, the prevalence of dental caries is 31% lower in fluoridated communities than in non-fluoridated communities.

 Unfortunately, not all community water supplies in Queensland are fluoridated.
 Currently, 72% of Queensland community water supplies are fluoridated, whilst 28% are not.
 The Cassowary Coast, Ingham, Bowen do not have community water fluoridation whilst Townsville and Emerald do.
 You may ask why such a high percentage of Queensland is still not fluoridated!

 Most, if not all reputable medical, dental, and scientific agencies in Australia strongly endorse water fluoridation including the Australian Dental Association.
 Australia’s National Oral Health Plan 2015 – 2024 urges all communities to fluoridate their drinking water.6